mfkd/site/content/about.md

 title = "About Me"
 +++

-I am a platform engineer at Anynines, where I work on building and designing Kubernetes control plane components for managing data services at scale.
+I am a platform engineer at anynines, where I work on building and designing Kubernetes control plane components for managing data services at scale.
 I am interested in thinking about distributed systems, Linux and security.
 My drive is in conceiving, designing, and improving systems that can make computers and organizations work better.

-Outside of that, I like mountain biking, running, being outdoors and high quality audio.
+Outside of that, I like mountain biking, running, being outdoors and audio.